Robust copula estimation for one-shot devices with correlated failure modes: Discussion

 \section{Discussion}

 This paper introduces a robust estimation framework for copula models to capture dependence between failure modes in one-shot device testing.
-This approach is based on the use of divergence measures, which generalize classical MLE.
+The approach is based on divergence measures, which generalize classical MLE.
 While MLE is efficient under ideal conditions, it is also sensitive to outliers.
-Through extensive simulations and a real data application, we demonstrate that the divergence-based estimators outperform MLE in robustness, without sacrificing efficiency under regular conditions.
+Through extensive simulations and a real data application, we demonstrate that divergence-based estimators are more robust than MLE, without sacrificing efficiency under regular conditions.
 The results suggest that divergence-based methods are promising tools for modeling dependent failure mechanisms in one-shot device testing.

 Future research could focus on extending these methods to hierarchical copula models or incorporating covariate information.
-Finally, the application of divergence-based methods to gamma frailty models (\cite{Yu2024}) remains a fruitful direction for future work.
+Finally, applying divergence-based methods to gamma frailty models \cite{Ling2021frailty,Ling2022,Yu2024,Yu2025} represents another promising avenue of investigation.